-New Paradigm
+New Paradigm - Prediction

-- The image brightness equation does not explicitly incorporate previous knowledge. - For example, based on what has been observed so far can we predict where the moving object will most probably be in the next frame? - Such a method would work better: - If we observe the scene for more than 2 or 3 frames. - There are specific objects or regions whose motion is analyzed instead of estimating the motion of every pixel that has changed. - Tracking: the pursuit (of a person or animal) by following tracks or marks they left behind. - Tracking in computer vision: following the motion of a particular object (or objects).
-It often involves predicting where the object(s) will appear in the next frame, based on what has been observed up to the current frame.
+- The image brightness equation does not explicitly incorporate previous knowledge. - For example, based on what has been observed so far can we predict where the moving object will most probably be in the next frame? - Such a method would work better: - If we observe the scene for more than 2 or 3 frames. - There are specific objects or regions whose motion is analyzed instead of estimating the motion of every pixel that has changed.

+Tracking

+- Tracking: the pursuit (of a person or animal) by following tracks or marks they left behind. - Tracking in computer vision: following the motion of a particular object (or objects). - Tracking in computer vision often involves predicting where the object(s) will appear in the next frame, based on - Previous observations, up to the current frame, on how the object(s) move. - A model that describes how the motion of the object.